-Thou living ray of intellectual fire, Whose voluntary gleams my verse inspire!
-Ere yet the deep 'ning incidents prevail, Till rous'd attention feel our plaintive tale, Record whom, chief among the gallant crew, Th' unblest pursuit of fortune hither drew!
-Can sons of Neptune, generous, brave and bold, In pain and hazard toil for sorold gold?
+Thou living ray of intellectual fire,

+Whose voluntary gleams my verse inspire!

+Ere yet the deepening incidents prevail,

+Till rous'd attention feel our plaintive tale,

+Record whom, chief among the gallant crew,

+220

+Th'unblest pursuit of fortune hither drew!

+Can sons of Neptune, generous, brave and bold,

+In pain and hazard toil for sordid gold?

-They can I for gold, too oft with magic art, Subdues each nobler impulse of the heart: This crowns the prosperous villain with applause, To whom, in vain, sad Merit pleads her cause: This strews with roses life's perplexing road, And leads the way to Pleasure's blest abode; With slaughter'd victims fills the weeping plain, And smooths the furrows of the treacherous main.
+They can! for gold, too oft, with magic art, Subdues each nobler impulse of the heart: 225 This crowns the prosperous villain with applause, To whom in vain, sad Merit pleads her cause: This strews with roses life's perplexing road, And leads the way to pleasure's blest abode:

+With slaughter'd victims fills the weeping plain, 230 And smooths the furrows of the treacherous main.
-O'er the gay vessel, and her daring band, Experienc'd Albert held the chief command; Tho' train'd in boisterous elements, his mind Was yet by soft humanity refin'd,

-Each joy of wedded love at home he knew : Abroad confest the father of his crew!
-Brave, liberal, just-the calm domestic scene Had o'er his temper breath'd a gay serene, Him Science taught by mystic lore to trace The planets wheeling in eternal race: To mark the ship in floating balance held, By earth attracted and by seas repell'd; Or point her devious track thro' climes unknown.
+O'er the gay vessel, and her daring band, Experienc'd ALBERT held the chief command.
+Tho' train'd in boisterous elements, his mind Was yet by soft humanity refin'd.
+Each joy of wedded love at home he knew: Abroad confest the father of his crew!
+Brave, liberal, just! the calm domestic scene Had o'er his temper breath'd a gay serene.
+Him science taught, by mystic lore to trace 240 The planets wheeling in eternal race: To mark the ship in floating balance held, By earth attracted and by seas repel'd; Or point her devious track, thro' climes unknown.
 That leads to every shore and every zone.
-He saw the moon thro' heavin's blue concave glide, And into motion charm th' expanding tide; While earth impetuous round her axle rolls, Exalts her watery zone, and sink the poles, Light and attraction, from their genial source, He saw still wand'ring with diminish'd force : While on the margin of declining day, Night's shadowy cone reluctant melts away.
-Inur'd to peril, with unconquer'd soul, The chief beheld tempestuous oceans roll; His genius, ever for th' event prepar'd, Rose with the storm, and all its dangers shar'd.
+He saw the moon thro' heaven's blue concave glide, And into motion charm th' expanding tide; While earth impetuous round her axle rolls, Exalts her watery zone, and sink the poles,

-The second powers and office Rodowski bore;

-A hardy son of England's furthest shore!

-Where bleak Northumbria pours her savage train

-In sable squadrons o'er the northern main;

-That, with her pitchy entrails stor'd, resort,

-A sooty tribe! to fair Augusta's port.

-Where'er in ambush lurk the fatal sands,

-They claim the danger; proud of skilful bands;
+Light and attraction, from their genial course,

+He saw still wandering with diminish'd force:

+While on the margin of declining day,

+Night's shadowy cone reluctant melts away -

+Inur'd to peril, with unconquer'd soul,

+The chief beheld tempestious oceans roll;

+His genius, ever for th' event prepar'd,

+Rose with the storm, and all its dangers shar'd.

+The second powers and office Rodnond bore: A hardy son of England's furthest shore!
+Where bleak Northumbria pours her savage train In sable squadrons o'er the northern main; 261 That, with her pitchy entrails stor'd, resort, A sooty tribe! to fair Augusta's port.
+Where'er in ambush lurk the fatal sands, They claim the danger; proud of skilful bands; 265 For while with darkling course their vessel sweep The winding shore or plough the faithless deep, O'er bar and shelf the watery path they sound, With dexterous arm; sagacious of the ground!